 Hours of Work

-Most organizations have a 5.5-day workweek, with Saturday being a half-day and Sunday a rest day.
+Most organizations have a 5.5-day work week, with Saturday being a half-day and Sunday a rest day.
 Legally, the only requirement is one rest day in a seven-day period, with exceptions allowed for breakdowns and other “emergencies.”
-In the event a rest day is not honored, it must be made up within 30 days.
+In the event a rest day is not honoured, it must be made up within 30 days.

 Ethnic groups: Chinese 93.6%, Filipino 1.9%, Indonesian 1.9%, other 2.6% (2011 census)

 Languages: Cantonese (official) 89.5%, English (official) 3.5%, Putonghua (Mandarin) 1.4%, other Chinese dialects 4%, other 1.6% (2011 census)